Definitions

 This works for many English sentences, but there are many languages, such as those in Asia, that do not use this punctuation.
 Also, it is possible to have written sentences without capital letters and punctuation marks.

-In traditional school grammar, a sentence was said to contain a subject and a predicate: a major classroom occupation was analysing sentences into subjects and predicates.
-(The predicate is all the rest of the sentence after the subject.)
+In traditional school grammar, a sentence was said to contain a subject and a predicate: a major classroom occupation was

-The catsmiled enigmatically at Alice.
+The cat | smiled enigmatically at Alice. |

 This is how the American linguist Leonard Bloomfield, writing in 1926, defined a sentence: